Public Records Act

 All requests for public records from the Department of Corrections (DOC) must be submitted to the DOC's Public Records Officer (RCW 42.56.580 ).
 A DOC Public Records Coordinator (WAC 137-08-080 ) will respond to each request within 5 business days of receiving the request (RCW 42.56.520 )

-All requests for public records, other than requests by inmates currently incarcerated by the Department for inspection of their health records or central file, must be submitted in writing to DOC Public Records Officer.
+All requests for public records, other than requests by incarcerated individuals currently incarcerated by the Department for inspection of their health records or central file, must be submitted in writing to the DOC Public Records Officer.
 Each request should include: